ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

 Here, our proposition `P` is the claim `¬q`, and our proposition that is of the form `¬P` is the claim `¬¬q`.

-## Not introduction
+## Negation introduction

-The not introduction rule allows us to introduce a NOT operation.
+The negation introduction rule allows us to introduce a NOT operation.
 If assuming some proposition `P` leads to a contradiction, then we must have made a bad assumption -- `P` must NOT be true after all.
 We can then introduce the fact `¬P`.
-We can formalize the not introduction rule like this:
+We can formalize the negation introduction rule like this:

 ```text
         SubProof(